The Best Solid State Amp in 2025

 Because the technology of a solid state amplifier is more affordable, most cheaper amps are solid state.
 Because of this, solid state technology has gotten a reputation for sounding bad because it is generally used in cheaper amplifiers.
 However, given the prevalence of solid state amplifiers in a variety of different musicians’ rigs, they obviously can’t sound bad all the time.

-Tube amps also tend to handle distortion better, but this is also more of a generality than a hard-and-fast rule.
-If you're using pedals to get your distortion, odds are you're going to get just as good of a tone out of a high-end solid state amplifier that you'd get from a tube amp.
+Tube amps also tend to handle distortion better, this is a generally accepted fact.
+But this is also more of a generality than a hard-and-fast rule.
+If you’re using a number of pedals to get your distortion, odds are you’re going to get just as good of a tone out of a high-end solid state amplifier that you’d get from a tube amp.

 However, the size of a speaker isn’t the sole factor that determines the frequency response of an amplifier.
 Frequency response, just like overtones and volume, is influenced by every component in your amp.

-If you want an amp with a lot of built-in effects, you're going to want to go with a modeling amplifier, otherwise, all you really need is reverb.
-Most solid state amps don't have the best distortion/overdrive circuits built in (with high-end solid state amplifiers being the exception), so they're not really a must-have.
+If you want an amp with a lot of built-in effects, you’re going to want to go with a modeling amplifier.
+Otherwise, all you really need is reverb.
+Most solid state amps like the Fender Champion don’t have the best distortion/overdrive circuits built in (with high-end solid state amplifiers being the exception), so they’re not really a must-have.
 However, many solid state amps do come with distortion.
-The distortion you get from these amps generally isn't going to knock your socks off, but it will be serviceable enough until you get a distortion or overdrive pedal.
+The distortion you get from these amps generally isn’t going to knock your socks off, but it will be serviceable enough until you get a distortion or overdrive pedal.

 And while modeling amps may be cool, they’re not really going to be necessary for many musicians.
 Their main appeal is their versatility, so if you only really need one core sound, you’re not going to stand to benefit overly much from the different effects and amp sims a modeling amp has on hand.